Best Buy: Business operations

 Best Buy sells consumer electronics and a variety of related merchandise, including software, video games, music, mobile phones, digital cameras, car stereos, and video cameras, in addition to home appliances (washing machines, dryers, and refrigerators), in a noncommissioned sales environment.
 Under the Geek Squad brand, Best Buy offers computer repair, warranty service, and accidental service plans.
 Best Buy provides an online community forum for members, where consumers can discuss product experiences, ask questions, and get answers from other members or retail product experts.

 The building exteriors of Best Buy-branded stores are typically light brown, with the entrance designed to look like a blue box emerging from the structure.
 Corporate employees operated under a results only work environment from 2005 until March 2013, when the management style was abandoned by Best Buy CEO Hubert Joly.

 As of October 29, 2016, Best Buy operated 1,026 Best Buy, 331 Best Buy Mobile stand-alone stores, and 28 stand-alone Pacific Sales stores in the US.
 Best Buy also operated: 135 Best Buy and 53 Best Buy Mobile stand-alone stores in Canada; and 18 Best Buy stores and 5 Best Buy Express stores in Mexico.
 Best Buy exited the European market in April 2013, selling its stake in the business back to its partner Carphone Warehouse.

-House brands
+In April 2026, Best Buy announced that Jason Bonfig would succeed Corie Barry as chief executive officer on November 1, 2026.

-Best Buy also produces products under eight house brands:
+House brands and services